open-easyrtc/open-easyrtc/docs/easyrtc_server_install.md

     * By default node.js will be installed in /usr/local/bin/node and npm will be installed in /usr/local/bin/npm
     * Make sure /usr/local/bin is in your $PATH variable (echo $PATH)

-2. Uncompress the EasyRTC package into a folder of your choice.
+2. Download files from the [server_example folder](../server_example/) into a folder of your choice.
     * ex: `/Users/USERNAME/nodes/easyrtc`

 3. Open a terminal window by double-clicking on Terminal within the Applications/Utilities directory in finder